0x3xplt1/DNS-AXFR_SubdomainEnumerator/README.md

 ---

-## License

-Choose and include a LICENSE file (MIT, Apache‑2.0, etc.).
-If unsure, MIT is a simple, permissive choice.

----

 ## Disclaimer

 For educational and authorized testing only.
 Use responsibly and legally.
 The authors and contributors are not liable for misuse or damages.